borismus/smus.com/content/posts/2022/ai-note-garden-dreamer/index.md

 > One weekend when we’re all together in Idaho, we're going drive Nic’s Audi A4 FSi Quattro to Guernsey together and find avocados on an island called Herm.
 That’s southern France.
 It’s on the English Channel.
 Also where I started!
 Overall happy with the car and the weekend.
 Felt good to run an out of town car in the snow, and liked the road.

 Drivel?
-Let me count the ways:
+Yes, let me count the ways:

 - You can't drive to an island.
 - The English Channel is not near southern France.